-Microsoft was hit with a one-two punch that could make it easier than ever for Office suite users to make the jump to open source.
+Microsoft was hit with a one-two punch that could make it easier than ever for Office suite users to make the jump

 The first blow to Office was delivered in March when the OpenDocument Format Alliance, a consortium of 150 vendors, academic institutions and government agencies, formed to promote the group's publicly accessible namesake and get it ratified by the International Organization for Standardization.